 700 characters left

 At Tribeca Therapy, we take our values seriously.
 Foremost is our commitment to continual growth as therapists which we believe must include ongoing self-examination.
-In addition, we are serious about anti-racism and affirmative inclusion of all gender expressions and sexual orientations.
-Finally, we talk openly and honestly about sex and sexuality, bodies, class and privilege, abuse, and trauma, including gender-based violence.
+We talk openly and honestly about sex and sexuality, bodies, class and privilege, abuse, trauma, including gender-based violence, race and racism.
 Growing into competence in these areas requires uncomfortable conversations and rigorous self-examination.
 Are you prepared to talk regularly about these issues?
 Why does that appeal to you in a professional practice environment?

 700 characters left